 But then, learning and achieving any language with noteworthy fluency through this app is unlikely.

-So, if you have limited expectations, first-time learners to cover basics and practice, Babbel may be practical assistance.
+So, if you have limited expectations, and first-time learners need to cover the basics and practice, Babbel may be practical assistance.

-But if you already have a basic understanding of the language, there’s no necessity to use this platform.
+But if you already have a basic understanding of the language, using this platform is unnecessary.
 To be fair, it does not have much to offer at those levels.
 At least, I am not convinced.

-Instead of excessive marketing, the team needs to put more effort into adding more value-add content.
+Instead of excessive marketing, the team needs to put more effort into adding more value-added content.
 Overall, I would say Babbel is an average me-too Déjà-vu language product with pros and cons.
-Still, nothing special that compels you to purchase.
+Still, there is nothing special that compels you to purchase.

 Babbel Review